FAQs

 Does RSPCA Approved certification mean free range?

-For example, meat chickens on free range farms spend the first three weeks of their lives (until they are fully feathered) inside and then are locked in the shed during the night to protect them from predators and the elements.
+For example, meat chickens on free range farms spend the first three weeks of their lives, or until they are fully feathered, inside and are locked in the shed during the night to protect them from predators and the elements.

 If a product is labelled ‘free range’ and displays the RSPCA Approved certification then the producer must meet the outdoor requirements within the RSPCA’s Standard.